fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/bookings/confirm-reject-bookings.md

 *When you edit a booking in this way, no notifications are sent to the customer by default.
 Check the __Send Notifications__ box if you want to send notifications out.*

+## Five Star Restaurant Manager Mobile App

+You can also manage your bookings directly in the [Five Star Restaurant Manage Mobile App](../fsrm).
+This way you can have your host view upcoming bookings and check guests in from a tablet front of house, all without having to log in to WordPress.
+And you can manage bookings on the go from your phone!

+For more info about this, please see [here](../fsrm).